Diocese of Melfi-Rapolla-Venosa

-The Italian Catholic Diocese of Melfi-Rapolla-Venosa (Dioecesis Melphiensis-Rapollensis-Venusina, Diocesi di Melfi-Rapolla-Venosa) is in Basilicata, southern Italy.
+The Diocese of Melfi-Rapolla-Venosa (Dioecesis Melphiensis-Rapollensis-Venusina, Diocesi di Melfi-Rapolla-Venosa) is a Latin diocese of the Catholic Church in Basilicata, southern Italy.
 In 1986 the historic Diocese of Melfi-Rapolla was united with the Diocese of Venosa.
 The diocese is a suffragan of the Archdiocese of Potenza-Muro Lucano-Marsico Nuovo.
 The Abbey of the Santissima Trinità at Venosa comes under the Diocese.

 History

 On 23 August 1059, Pope Nicholas II (1059–1061) held a council in Melphi, with more than one hundred bishops in attendance.
 In the council, he deposed the bishop of Montepeloso for simony and adultery; the bishop of Tricarico for being underage; Bishop Johannes of Trani; and the Bishop of Ascoli Puglia.
 He also invested Robert Guiscard as duke of Apulia, Calabria, and Sicily.

 The pope made the diocese of Melfi immediately dependent on the Holy See; its first bishop was Baldwin.
 Its cathedral, a work of Roger Borsa, son of Robert Guiscard (1155), was destroyed by the earthquake of 1851.

 The second council to be held at Melfi was presided over by Pope Alexander II (1067–1073) in 1067, during the episcopacy of Bishop Balduinus.
 Guillaume, the son of Tancred, was excommunicated, along with his soldiers, for having conquered Salerno.
 Bishop Balduinus was later suspended from his episcopal office by Pope Alexander, but was restored in March 1076, after due penance for his excesses, by Pope Gregory VII.

-In September 1089, Pope Urban II (1088-1099) held his first council at Melfi.
+In September 1089, Pope Urban II (1088–1099) held his first council at Melfi.
 It legislated against simony and against clerical marriage.
 The Norman Roger Borsa took an oath of fealty to Pope Urban, who invested him with the duchy of Apulia and Salerno.

 Pope Paschal II confirmed, in a bull of 29 September 1101 (Per Apostoli Petri), the privilege granted to the bishops of Melfi of being consecrated by the Roman pontiff.

 In 1528, Clement VII, in view of the scarcity of its revenues, united the Diocese of Rapolla to that of Melfi, "aeque principaliter".

 Bishop Lazzaro Carafino (1622–1626) held a diocesan synod in Melfi in 1624.
 Bishop Deodato Scaglia (1626–1644) presided over a diocesan synod of Melfi and Rapolla in 1635.
 A diocesan synod was held in Melfi on 11–13 October 1725 by Bishop Mondilio Orsini (1724 –1728).